SchlutowSM2Group/BLDFM/README.md

 # BLFDM
-Boundary Layer Flux Dispersion Model (BLFDM): a numerical solver of the steady-state advection-diffusion equation with flux boundary conditions in the planetary boundary layer
+Boundary Layer Flux Dispersion Model (BLFDM): a flux footprint model and numerical solver of the steady-state advection-diffusion equation with flux boundary conditions in the planetary boundary layer.